How To Do Remote Deployment Successfully

 Remote deployment has been a core component of digital signage ever since the Internet could connect Points A and B. The ability to push content to remote locations, on an optional schedule, enabled enterprises to change what was on the screen, propelling their digital communication beyond electricity-powered replacements of posters and wall art.

 Intuiface users are entitled to the same level of power and flexibility.
 Happily, it's easy to do too.
-Let's see how.
+Below we describe how the remote deployment process works.

 Ah!
 You just wanted to dive into the software.
 That's a mistake.
 Planning is an indispensable first step because if it's done right, there are no surprises and no missed opportunities.
 Especially if you're new to the discipline, don't get cocky and think you can figure things out on the fly.
 Sometimes you just can't put the car in reverse, committing yourself to a less-than-ideal course of action.